aatmprakash/Summary-and-Sentiment-Nlp/README.md

 # Summary and Sentiment NLP Project

 Welcome to the Summary and Sentiment NLP project!
 This repository aims to provide natural language processing functionalities to summarize text and analyze sentiments.
-We believe this project has great potential, and we are excited to invite collaborators to join us in making it even better.
+We believe this project has great potential, and we are excited to invite collaborators to join us in making it even better.** It only works for yelp.com aiim to make it better**.

 ## Project Overview